wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-communication-between-the-choreo-gateway-and-your-backend.md

 There are two approaches you can take to get a certificate from Choreo.

- - Generate a key pair with a self-signed certificate from Choreo, download the certificate, and install it in the backend.
+ - Generate a key pair with a self-signed certificate from Choreo, download the public certificate, and install it in the backend.
  - Generate a key pair to be installed on the Choreo Gateway and upload it.
 The certificate of this key pair will have to be installed in your backend.

 Follow the step-by-step instructions below depending on how you want to obtain a certificate from Choreo: